antoine-cha/codinfox-lanyon/_posts/2017-07-20-js_async_await.md

 Putting `await` before a promise waits for it to resolve and returns the argument that would have been passed to `resolve`.

+**WARNING**: this feature is not included in ES6, but can be added with plugins and is part of ES7.
+This is understood by [many browsers](http://kangax.github.io/compat-table/es2016plus/).